Sharp nonasymptotic bounds on the norm of random matrices with independent entries: Introduction

-Following a classical idea in random matrix theory, we use the fact that the spectral norm $\|X\|$ is comparable to the quantity $\Tr[X^p]^{1/p}$ for $p\sim\log n$.
-If one writes out the expression for $\EE\Tr[X^p]$ in terms of the coefficients, it is readily seen that controlling this quantity requires us to count the number of cycles in $G$ for which every edge is visited an even number of times.
-The key idea behind the proof is that the graph $G$ of degree $k$ that possesses the most cycles should, at least intuitively, be the complete graph on $k$ points.
-We therefore expect that the quantity $\EE\Tr[X^p]$ can be controlled by $\EE\Tr[Y^p]$, where $Y$ is a Wigner matrix of dimension $k$.
-This is almost correct: careful bookkeeping shows that we must choose a slightly larger Wigner matrix of dimension $k+p$ (due to the fact that paths in a regular graph on $n$ points can encounter more distinct points than paths in a $k$-clique).
-We therefore obtain a comparison theorem between the spectral norm of $X$ and the spectral norm of a $(k+p)$-dimensional Wigner matrix, which is of the desired order $\sqrt{k+p}\sim \sqrt{k}+\sqrt{\log n}$ for $p\sim\log n$.
+Following a classical idea in random matrix theory, we use the fact that the spectral norm $\llVert X\rrVert $ is comparable to the quantity $\Tr[X^p]^{1/p}$ for $p\sim\log n$.
+If one writes out the expression for $\EE\Tr [X^p]$ in terms of the coefficients, it is readily seen that controlling this quantity requires us to count the number of cycles in $G$ for which every edge is visited an even number of times.
+One might expect that the graph $G$ of degree $k$ that possesses the most such cycles is the complete graph on $k$ points.
+If this were the case, then one could control $\EE\Tr[X^p]$ by $\EE\Tr[Y^p]$ where $Y$ is a Wigner matrix of dimension $k$.
+This intuition is almost, but not entirely correct: while a $k$-clique typically possesses more distinct topologies of cycles, each cycle of a given topology can typically be embedded in more ways in a regular graph on $n$ points than in a $k$-clique.
+Careful bookkeeping shows that the latter can be accounted for by choosing a slightly larger Wigner matrix of dimension $k+p$.
+We therefore obtain a comparison theorem between the spectral norm of $X$ and the spectral norm of a $(k+p)$-dimensional Wigner matrix, which is of the desired order $\sqrt{k+p}\sim\sqrt{k}+\sqrt{\log n}$ for $p\sim\log n$.
 We can now conclude by using standard ideas from probability in Banach spaces to obtain sharp nonasymptotic bounds on the norm of the resulting Wigner matrix, avoiding entirely any combinatorial complications.
-(A purely combinatorial approach would be nontrivial as very high moments of Wigner matrices appear in this argument; however, the ingredients that would be necessary for a combinatorial proof can be found in \cite{FS10}.)
+(A purely combinatorial approach would be nontrivial as very high moments of Wigner matrices can appear in this argument.)

-We conclude the introduction by noting that both the noncommutative Khintchine inequality and Gordon's bound can be formulated in a more general context beyond the case of independent entries.
-Whether the conclusion of Theorem \ref{thm:main} extends to this situation is a natural question of considerable interest.
+We conclude the \hyperref[sec1]{Introduction} by noting that both the noncommutative Khintchine inequality and Gordon's bound can be formulated in a more general context beyond the case of independent entries.
+Whether the conclusion of Theorem~\ref{teomain} extends to this situation is a natural question of considerable interest.